pierrepo/autoclasswrapper/doc/autoclasswrapper.md

 clust.add_input_data("example2.tsv", "real location")
 ```

-Input data format is [tab-separated](https://en.wikipedia.org/wiki/Tab-separated_values) values.
+Default input data format is [tab-separated](https://en.wikipedia.org/wiki/Tab-separated_values) values.
+If data are formated as [comma-separated](https://en.wikipedia.org/wiki/Comma-separated_values) values, use the `input_separator_char=","` parameter.

 Together with the name of the input file, user must provide the type of data (either `real scalar`, `real location` or `discrete`).

 The default error on real values is 0.01.
 Error is relative for *real scalar* values (0.01 means 1%) but absolute for *real location* values.
 There is no error for *discrete* values.
 For *real scalar* and *real location* values, custom error can be defined with the `input_error` parameter of the `.add_input_data()` method.